software-students-fall2024/3-python-package-bogosort-but-better-1/README.md

 ## Description

-**BohanCompliment** is a delightful Python package designed to generate random compliments.
+**BohanCompliment** is a Python package designed to generate random compliments.
 Whether you need a quick boost or want to share kind words with friends and colleagues, BohanCompliment provides a variety of functions to suit your needs.
 With support for multiple languages and personalized messages, it's a versatile tool for spreading positivity.

 ## PyPI Page